 - Consider not cooking and eating ready-made meals instead (here are some bikepacking food ideas).

 - In groups, have structure for how breaks will work.
-Let people know it’s ok to break off and catch up when needed, instead of having the whole group stop every time anyone needs a break.
+Let people know it’s ok to break off and catch up when needed, instead of stopping the whole group every time anyone needs a break.

 More Bikepacking Resources

 If you’re getting into bikepacking, you might find these helpful too: